One-liner: Discovery and development of a novel antiglycation and anti-crosslinking agent aimed at decreasing ECM stiffness.

 Project PI: Dr. Roman Litvinov

-Three senior reviewers have expressed a vote in agreement to fund this proposal.
+4/4 senior reviewers have expressed a vote in agreement to staged funding for this proposal.
 Here is the digest:

 Brief qualitative review summaries:

 Under consideration of the various discussions and potential concerns, the proposed approach to de-risk the project by a staged approach starting with a $30k fund to conduct a short PoC study in an experimental glycation animal model is endorsed.
 For the decision making on the follow-on funding, the totality of data, i.e. from the animal study as well as the in vitro data, should be considered.

 I favor funding the first two milestones up to $155K but I recommend any additional funds should require external capital.

 The staged financing makes sense, which I endorse.
 It’s more likely with the current in vivo testing focus that whatever they end up testing has a positive health effect, regardless of glycation status or mechanism of action, and so even if it means a pivot, may have commercial value.

 I am supportive of the first financing tranche of €30K for the team to demonstrate traction and de-risk the project to attract outside investment.